tarantool/tarantool/doc/sphinx/book/box/index.rst

 All the data-manipulation functions operate on tuple sets but, since primary keys are unique, the number of tuples in the tuple set is always 1.
-The only exception is box.space...select, which may accept either a primary-key value or a secondary-key value.
+The only exception is :codenormal:`box.space...select`, which may accept either a primary-key value or a secondary-key value.

 .. _box-library: